 and is not an endorsement of our firm.

 Innovation is hard because "solving problems people didn't know they had" & "building something no one needs" look identical at first.

 *This quote is shared for educational purposes only.

 Why building science?

 The building industry continuously changes.
-Integrating new technologies, striving for greater energy-efficiency, seeking to improve health & wellness.
+Each project is unique, integrating new technologies, striving for greater energy-efficiency, sustainability, and seeking to improve human experience.
 These changes can create great opportunity, but can also create risks for designers, builders, and owners.

-Building Science is an evidence-based approach that results in greater certainty.
-Our goal is to make delivering innovative buildings easier.
-We have research and data that will help designers make decisions and communicate value to owners.
-We conduct thorough testing that will validate proper building performance and inform future projects.
+Building Science is an evidence-based approach to quality assurance.
+Our clients rely on us to lead a QA/QC process with a focus on optmizing their building performance and human experience.
+We have research and data that help designers make decisions and communicate value to owners.
+We conduct thorough testing that validate proper building performance and troubleshoot issues.
 We take on the cost of adopting the latest innovations that will help you more quickly and cost-effectively incorporate them in your projects.